AtomicDonuts/BakingBot/README.md

 # BakingBot
-**BakingBot** is an add-on you can load into Cookie Clicker, that will unlock the "Speed baking III" achievements for you.
-To get "Speed baking III" you dont need an actually strategy, you only need luck (or a lot of time), so the bot will get it for you.
+**BakingBot** is an add-on witch will help you with "Speed baking III" achievement.
+When it run, he will autoclick the big cookie (you can select the speed) and the golden cookies, then buy buildings and upgrade.
+"Speed baking III" is mostly based on luck, you need to get a "click frenzy" for unlocking it, the best way to make this happen is by playing a lot, with this bot you can just load the script and it will eventually get if for you.

 ## How it work?
 BakingBot will automatically ascend if you have more then 1M cookies in the bakery.Then it will set the gamemode in to "Born again" mode and reincarnate.